Dicee/algorithmicProblems/README.md

 - CodeEval (https://www.codeeval.com) is a website that proposes algorithmic challenges of various difficulties and have a nice ranking/progression system.

 - HackerRank (https://www.hackerrank.com) is a website that organizes various algorithmic challenges.
+It's a very good resource for developping one's algorithmic abilities.

+- Interviewbit (https://www.interviewbit.com/) is a website that is heavily focused on providing an interview-like experience.
+It covers a large variety of coding problems and system design questions.
+Good resource for preparing interviews.